 Exploring the Greek isles has been a bucket list trip for years, but for various reasons, kept getting pushed to the back burner.
-This year we were finally able to fulfill the dream, spending 10 wonderful days in Greece.
+In 2019 we were finally able to fulfill the dream, spending 10 wonderful days in Greece.

 There are hundreds of islands in Greece to explore, and trying to figure out which to visit, and how to get there was an exhausting task.
 Then I learned about a small ship cruise on a mega-yacht that would allow us to visit multiple islands without having to figure out how to navigate to each.
 We selected a seven-night Classical Greek itinerary on Variety Cruises that embarked from Athens.